traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ### [tiny.cc/speech-to-image](http://tiny.cc/speech-to-image)

-^ next project I did, i also did last year.
+^ this is the last project i did.
 ^ I have a raspberry pi with a touchscreen plugged and a microphone.
-^ The, I have it running a
+^ The, I have a
-^ NodeJS server with
+^ NodeJS server running
-^ Google cloud speech recognition API
-^ Google Custom Search API
-^ that is sending what i say to the google speech recognition api and then performing a custom image search of key words it picks out from what i'm saying and then shows an image to correlate.
+^ that is sending what i say to the google speech recognition api and then sending a request to the google custom search api from what i'm saying and then shows an image to correlate.
 ^ No soldering
 ^ Responsive to the environment
 ^ still needed wifi